University of Louisiana at Monroe: College of Pharmacy

 In the early fifties, there was a significant shortage of pharmacists in Louisiana.
 On August 11, 1956, the 5th District Pharmaceutical Association, former college president Lewis C. Slater, and others approved a pharmacy school at Northeast Louisiana State College.
 By 1970, a new facility was built for the School of Pharmacy and was named Sugar Hall, in honor of the late Leon Sugar, a sponsor of the pharmacy program.
-The Bachelor of Science program in Toxicology was initiated in 1982 and is to this day one of six toxicology programs in the U.S. In July of 2005, the School of Pharmacy separated from the College of Health Sciences to form the College of Pharmacy.
+The Bachelor of Science program in Toxicology was initiated in 1982 and is to this day one of six toxicology programs in the U.S. In July 2005, the School of Pharmacy separated from the College of Health Sciences to form the College of Pharmacy.
 By 2007, the College of Pharmacy moved from the main campus to the off-campus (Bienville) building.
 The ULM Pharmacy program is currently the only publicly supported center in Louisiana for pharmaceutical education and research.

-The College is in a 132,000 square foot, three-story building with modern classrooms, health service facilities, and research labs.
+The college is in a 132,000 square foot, three-story building with modern classrooms, health service facilities, and research labs.

 In 1999, a New Orleans physician and philanthropist Milburn E. Calhoun honored his parents with the establishment of the Mary E. and Darrell L. Calhoun Endowed Chair.
 With gifted funds of a total of $1 million.

 A couple of years later, the Calhoun family gave another $50,000 through an estate gift to the chair, which is above $1 million.
 In the year of 2025, the Louisiana Legislature approved a $2 million supplement to enhance the operation and research programs of the College of Pharmacy.

+Student Organizations

+The University of Louisiana at Monroe (ULM) supports student life through its numerous student organizations (RSOs) that actively promote leadership, service and cultural engagement.

+Student governing organizations actively lead and organize events for students to attend.
+The Student Government Association (SGA) advocates for student needs and manages resources.
+Meanwhile, the University Activities Board (UAB) plans and executes social events and campus festivities.

+The 31 Ambassadors are a carefully selected group of students who actively lead their services at alumni meetings and campus events.
+Named after the university's founding year of 1931, they represent ULM and the Alumni Association.
+Members gain exclusive leadership opportunities and networking occasions.

+ULM also offers students valuable hands-on experience in journalism and publishing.
+The Hawkeye is a weekly student publication that covers campus news, sports, arts and entertainment and opinion articles.
+In partnership with The Hawkeye, ULM's student yearbook, The Chacahoula is produced annually, offering students snapshots and recaps of the year's highlights.

+Academic excellence is recognized at ULM through many different honor societies.
+Phi Kappa Phi promotes achievement across all fields of higher education while actively engaging with the community.
+Some other notable honor societies include the National Society of Collegiate Scholars (NSCS), Pi Sigma Alpha (Political Science) and Sigma Tau Delta (English).
+These organizations recognize and celebrate academic excellence in countless fields.